 In the spring of 1914 the Federal League war wreaked havoc on the diminishing finances of Cleveland owner Charles Somers.
 Losing ace right-hander Cy Falkenberg to the Feds, Somers did not want to lose Gregg, too, and signed him in March to a reported three-year $8,000 contract.
 When Gregg's balky left arm reared its head and his disposition turned surly playing for a poor team, Somers decided to reduce his risk and on July 28 traded Gregg to the Boston Red Sox for three players.
 On a last-place team which had won only 30 of 91 games, the sore-armed Gregg had still managed a 9-3 record.

 Gregg, while well paid, spent the next two and a half seasons dealing with his sore arm and stewing on the Red Sox bench.
-He won a total of nine games for Boston during that time and had become such an afterthought that his teammates voted him only a three-quarters share of the player winnings from the 1915 World Series.
-In 1917 he was optioned to Providence, where he had one of the finest seasons in International League history, winning 21 games and leading the league in ERA and strikeouts.
+He won a total of nine games for Boston during that time and was an afterthought on a team that won the World Series in both 1915 and 1916.
+In 1917 Gregg was optioned to Providence, where he had one of the finest seasons in International League history, winning 21 games and leading the league in ERA and strikeouts.

 In one of Connie Mack's infamous sell-offs, Gregg, who had been brought back to Boston after the 1917 season, was traded with two players and $60,000 cash to the Philadelphia A's for Joe Bush, Wally Schang and Amos Strunk.
 Making his first comeback to the majors, Gregg suffered along with a poor A's team in 1918, posting a 9-14 record.
 When the season was cut short by the World War I work-or-fight order, Gregg, who was too old to serve, went to the Alberta, Canada, ranch he had purchased in 1912 and dropped out of the game for three years.